A birational lifting of the Stanley-Thomas word on products of two chains: Lifting to the piecewise-linear and birational realms

 \end{remark}

-This word rotates equivariantly with the action of chain-polytope rowmotion on the corresponding labeling and allows us to derive some refined homomesies, analogous to the combinatorial case.
+The Stanley--Thomas word rotates equivariantly with the action of chain-polytope rowmotion on the corresponding labeling and allows us to derive some refined homomesies, analogous to the combinatorial case.
 See Figure~\ref{fig:2x2-PLAR} for a sample orbit.
 Proofs will follow by tropicalizing their birational analogues, which we now construct.

 Let $\kk$ be a field of characteristic zero, and let $\kk^P$ denote the set of labelings $f:P\ra \kk $ of the elements of $P$ by elements of $\kk$.
 To lift piecewise-linear maps to birational maps over the field $\kk$, we detropicalize by replacing the $\max$ operation with addition, addition with multiplication, subtraction with division, and the additive identity 0 with the multiplicative identity 1.
-Additionally, we replace 1 with a generic fixed constant $C\in\kk$.
+Additionally, we replace 1 with a generic fixed constant $\kappa\in\kk$.
 The following birational lifts are the detropicalizations of the piecewise-linear maps in Definition~\ref{def:trans-PL}.

-\begin{defn}[{\cite[\S6]{einpropp}}] Fix a generic constant $C\in\kk$.
-We define the following birational maps $\Theta,\nabla,\Delta :\mathbb{K}^{P}\dashrightarrow\mathbb{K}^{P}$ We call $\Theta$ {\bf complementation}, $\down$ {\bf down-transfer}, and $\up$ {\bf up-transfer}.
+\begin{defn}[{\cite[\S6]{einpropp}}] Fix a generic constant $\kappa\in\kk$.
+We define the following birational maps $\Theta,\nabla,\Delta :\mathbb{K}^{P}\dashrightarrow\mathbb{K}^{P}$.
+We call $\Theta$ {\bf complementation}, $\down$ {\bf down-transfer}, and $\up$ {\bf up-transfer}.
 We again extend $P$ to the poset $\widehat{P}$ as in Definition~\ref{def:trans-PL}.
-For all $f\in \kk^P$ and $x\in P$ we set
+For all $f\in \kk^P$ and $x\in P$ we set:

 \end{defn}

 \begin{defn}[\cite{BAR-motion}] In the birational setting, we define \textbf{birational order rowmotion} (or \textbf{BOR-motion}) as $\BOR=\Theta\circ\up^{-1}\circ\down$.
 Similarly, we define \textbf{birational antichain rowmotion (BAR-motion)} as $\BAR= \down\circ\Theta\circ\up^{-1}$. \end{defn}